syedsami1/AI-ML-Hinglish-translation/README.md

-# AI/ML Assignment 3 - Translation Task
+# AI/ML - Translation Task

-Welcome to the AI ML Assignment 3 - Translation Task repository!
+Welcome to the AI ML - Translation Task repository!
 This task is part of AI/ML assignment and focuses on translating English text into Hinglish, ensuring that the translation is both natural and easily understandable for non-native Hindi speakers.
 Additionally, specific English words and phrases will be selectively translated into Hinglish.

 ## Project Structure